 Align Your Values

-Different lawyers have different styles.
+Different lawyers have different styles and you want to find a family lawyer as you resonate with for your divorce journey.
 Some family lawyers are all about putting the gloves on and getting in the Court room.
 Other lawyers take a more collaborative approach, where they try really hard to resolve the matter for you outside of Court.
 Have a think about your values and discern whether a potential lawyer’s values are the same as yours.

 Go with your gut instinct